PURE 'Flow' Internet Radio platform shut down by PURE

 "This change in technology does not affect the majority of Pure customers, nor users of the Pure Select app, which is still available and fully functional", they say.
 Well, I've seen plenty of interest in keeping these older radios working by replacing the faded OLED displays.
 Even this week a grateful Avanti Flow owner celebrated replacing his display.

 This is what happens today with network-based tech: it's great until they pull the plug and leave you with a load of perfectly-good hardware that is rendered fit only for landfill.
+What a sad day for us PURE Flow fans.

 Reader Comments (1)